Baby Reflexes: Brilliant Things Your Newborn Can Do Automatically

 8. Moro Reflex

-This is the famous “I’m falling” reflex.
+This is the famous “I’m falling” reflex or startle reflex.
 It flips on when a baby gets startled (by a jolt, loud noise or her head suddenly falling back).
-The Moro causes your baby’s arms to shoot open, then come together in a big hug, as if he’s trying to grab hold of you.
+The Moro reflex causes your baby’s arms to shoot open, then come together in a big hug, as if he’s trying to grab hold of you.
 It has probably saved countless baby monkeys whose moms were able to catch their out-stretched arms as they started to fall.